ElSeoClub/laravel-permission-cache/docs/basic-usage/new-app.md

     }
 ```

 ### Application Code

-The permissions created in the seeder above imply that there will be some sort of Posts or Article features, and that various users will have various access control levels to manage/view those objects.
+The permissions created in the seeder above imply that there will be some sort of Posts or Article features, and that
+various users will have various access control levels to manage/view those objects.

-Your app will have Models, Controllers, routes, Views, Factories, Policies, Tests, middleware, and maybe additional Seeders.
+Your app will have Models, Controllers, routes, Views, Factories, Policies, Tests, middleware, and maybe additional
+Seeders.

 You can see examples of these in the demo app at https://github.com/drbyte/spatie-permissions-demo/

 ### Quick Examples

-If you are creating a demo app for reporting a bug or getting help with troubleshooting something, skip this section and proceed to "Sharing" below.
+If you are creating a demo app for reporting a bug or getting help with troubleshooting something, skip this section and
+proceed to "Sharing" below.

 If this is your first app with this package, you may want some quick permission examples to see it in action.
+If you've
-If you've set up your app using the instructions above, the following examples will work in conjunction with the users and permissions created in the seeder.
+set up your app using the instructions above, the following examples will work in conjunction with the users and
+permissions created in the seeder.

-Three users were created: test@example.com, admin@example.com, superadmin@example.com and the password for each is "password".
+Three users were created: test@example.com, admin@example.com, superadmin@example.com and the password for each is "
+password".

 `/resources/views/dashboard.php`

 ```diff
     <div class="p-6 text-gray-900">
         {{ __("You're logged in!") }}